HCDigitalScholarship/onboarder/chapters/chapter2.md

 <exercise id="1" title="Command Line Tutorial">

-[This tutorial from Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) is a greate place to get started.
+[This tutorial from Ubuntu](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) is a great place to get started.

 </exercise>